How can we help you?

 To record a macro, do the following:

-2.Execute the sequence of actions that a macro command should consist of.
+2.Perform a sequence of actions that a macro should consist of.

 In the current version of the application, not all user actions are available for recording.
 When you perform an action that cannot be recorded, the message “Action cannot be recorded” pops up on the screen.

-3.Finish the recording process in one of the following ways:
+3.Complete the recording in one of the following ways:

-In the Command menu, select Tools > Macros > Stop Recording.
+In the Tools menu, select Macros > Stop Recording.

 In the Status bar, click status_bar_macro_stop_recording Stop Recording.